Celebrex

 Always check the ingredients to make sure you can take this medicine.

-• you have or if your doctor has told you that you have severe heart or blood vessel disease affecting the circulation in your brain or limbs
+• You have severe heart or blood vessel disease affecting the circulation in your brain or limbs

 Your doctor will decide if your condition is too severe to take this medicine.